 - installing automated energy metering and data center infrastructure management tools;

-- improving and maintaining Power Usage Effectiveness (PUE) in new and existing data centers; and
+- improving and maintaining energy efficient operations in new and existing data centers; and

 - utilizing shared and cloud services, where appropriate.